LX-B-2/b-splines/readme.md

 <br>

 # Usage
- To be able to use this module, just put it in your current working directory and create a new file.
+ To be able to use this module, just put it in your current working directory and create a new Python file.
  At the beginning of your file, just import the module, for example like this:

  ```python